‘Grey’s Anatomy’ Mid-Season Premiere Bumped For Trump TV Special

 — emily martin ☯ (@emfaith5) January 11, 2017

-For those who don’t remember, the Grey’s Anatomy season 12 finale featured Dr. Karev brutally beating up fellow doctor, Dr. Andrew DeLuca (Giacomo Gianniotti) after finding him in bed with girlfriend Dr. Jo Wilson (Camilla Luddington).
+For those who don’t remember, the Grey’s Anatomy season 12 finale featured Dr. Karev brutally beating up fellow doctor, Dr. Andrew DeLuca (Giacomo Gianniotti) after finding him in bed with his girlfriend, Dr. Jo Wilson (Camilla Luddington).
 While the situation looked damning, it wasn’t what Alex thought, and his violent outburst is threatening to cost him his career.

 why people think we watch grey's anatomy